ExcaliburZero/dqmj2_save_files/README.md

 Name of the player character.

 8 characters max.
 Each character is 1byte in a non-ascii encoding. `0x00` indicates unused character.

+#### Gold [0xAC to 0xAF]
+Amount of gold the player currently has.

+Likely 32bit unsigned integer, but max allowed gold (in save editor = 999999) seems to not use top byte.